- Tentative Admission Targets

 3 Joint with the School of Accounting and Finance

-Since 2010, the number of applications to the Faculty of Mathematics has increased steadily from about 7,500 in 2010 to about 13,900 in 2016.
+Since 2010, the number of applications to the Faculty of Mathematics has increased steadily from about 7,500 in 2010 to just under 17,000 in 2018.
 One measure of the level of competition is the ratio between the number of applications and the Faculty target:

 |Year||# of Applications/Faculty Target|